Manito Golf and Country Club

-Manito Golf and Country Club is a country club in the northwest United States, located in Spokane, Washington.
+Manito Golf and Country Club is a country club in the northwest United States, located in the Comstock neighborhood of Spokane, Washington.
 The club was founded in 1917 at Hart Field by a small group of dedicated golf enthusiasts and moved to its current location in the Comstock neighborhood in 1922.
 It was known as Manito Golf Club until 1935.

 Its golf course hosted the PGA Championship in 1944, then match play, in which Bob Hamilton upset favored Byron Nelson in the final.
 The course was designed by A.V.
 Macan, and was set at 6330 yd in late 1921.
 The back tees are now at 6470 yd at par 71, with a course rating of 70.8 and a slope rating of 134.

 The elevation at the clubhouse is approximately 2380 ft above sea level.